-Most online users these day prefer to use Smartphones or other mobile devices in order to have Internet access.
+Most online users these days prefer to use Smartphones or other mobile devices in order to have Internet access.
 Statistics show that 80% of internet users own a smartphone (SmartInsights, 2015).
 75% of shoppers shop online using their mobile device (Source: InReality).
 53% of American consumers use smartphones to access search engines at least once a day (Source: Google and Mobile Marketing Association Survey).
 With all these facts, there is no reason why you will not make your website mobile-friendly and optimized with the right page speed.

 When you have a mobile optimized site, it will adjust to the screen size.
 It also formats the content and interface in a way that when users access your website through their mobile devices, they will get the same kind of view and convenience they enjoy when using their desktops or laptops.

 Today, there is an increasing demands of having a website that is mobile friendly.
 So it is definitely the best time to update your website, in case you haven’t done it yet.

 However, it is not enough to make your website mobile-friendly if you want to have the edge over your competitors.
 You should also have to look into its page speed.
 This refers to the time it takes a specific web page to display its content like text, images and more.

 As a website owner, you need to remember that if a page shouldn’t take longer than 10 seconds to load.
 Most users will click a way if this happens.
 Page speed is considered one of the biggest factors for your website’s ranking in search engines.
 It is also a make or break factor for your site’s performance.